bscartz/baseball_portfolio/README.md

 ### Mini Project 3: Python MLB Playoff Simulator
 (see file above)

-Task: Create a tool to simulate the outcome of the MLB playoffs.
+Task: Create a program to simulate the outcome of the MLB playoffs.

 This project creates a tool in Python to simulate the MLB playoffs.
 It first creates a program to simulate based on random selection for each game.
 Then, it weights the random selection based on regular season wins.